-What is a Contractor or Independent Consultant?
+What is a Contractor or an Independent Consultant?

 What is An employee?

 The employee is there to support your dream.
 Usually, an employee is hired to handle various duties inside of a business according to the business policies and procedures.
 People benefit from being your employee.
-Employee's benefit from working for an employee because
+Employee's benefit from working for an employer because

 - Everyone is not made to be an Entrepreneur and work better as Employees.